Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 3

-for all $K$ sufficiently large. \end{proof} \\ \\ Having proved Lemmas~\ref{lem:walks-sparse}--\ref{lem:walks-horizontal}, we are now ready to compare the process with oriented site percolation and deduce almost sure extinction of strategy~1.
+Having proved Lemmas~\ref{lem:walks-sparse}--\ref {lem:walks-horizontal}, we are now ready to compare the process with oriented site percolation and deduce almost sure extinction of strategy~1.
 The final part of the proof follows from the same arguments as for Lemma~\ref{lem:richardson-dry}.
-We say that a site $(z, n) \in H$ is {\bf void} whenever
+We say that a site $(z, n) \in H$ is \emph{void} whenever

 and define the set $\mathbb X_n$ of void sites at level $n$ by